rmhassan/rmhassan/source/_posts/what-nplus1-problem-is.md

 What does this essentialy means that if you have 10 posts, and you do 1 query to retrieve that 10 posts.
 But there are actually 11 queries running.
 1 to get 10 posts and other 10 to retreive authors of these 10 posts.

-This is commonly know as N+1 problem.
+This is commonly known as N+1 problem.
+In Laravel it is pretty easy to overcome this problem by [eager loading](https://laravel.com/docs/8.x/eloquent-relationships#eager-loading) whatever you want to load with actual data.